cd223/cd223.github.io/content/posts/build-and-budget/index.md

 UseHugoToc: true
 ---

 Figma's recent S-1 filing was called out in a [flurry](https://www.infoq.com/news/2025/07/figma-aws-300k-daily-bill/) [of](https://www.datacenterdynamics.com/en/news/design-platform-figma-spends-300000-on-aws-daily/) [headlines](https://news.ycombinator.com/item?id=44462016) for declaring a spend of _"$300,000 a day"_ on AWS.
 At face value, that number seems shocking, but perhaps the industry _reaction itself_ is the main thing worth examining.

 Many organizations subscribe to the "_[you build it, you **run** it](https://www.thoughtworks.com/en-gb/insights/decoder/y/you-build-it-you-run-it)_" operating model, but this ownership _rarely_ extends to costs.
 When was the last time your pager went off in the night because a service experienced an unusual spike in costs? ☎️🧑‍🚒

-Money can be a taboo topic, and can often feel far-removed from an engineers' remit.
+Cost-management can often feel far-removed from an engineer's remit.
 The reality is, behind staffing costs, hosting costs are one of the biggest line items for a business, and [FinOps](https://www.finops.org/) is one of the few engineering disciplines where you can know your impact on the bottom line within 24 hours.

-In this post, we look at what why costs are a shared responsibility and what developers (and tooling providers) can do to help own them.
+In this post, we look at:
+1. Why costs are a shared responsibility.
+1. What developers (and tooling providers) can do to help own them.
+1. The vendor "lock-in" trade-off.

 {{< imgresize src="shovel-costs.gif" width="450" height="300" alt="Shovelling money into the Furnace" >}}
 _Companies like [37signals](https://basecamp.com/cloud-exit) have been vocal about their cloud exit, presumably feeling like this when it came to paying the invoice._